MartinThoma/MartinThoma.github.io/_posts/2012-06-13-python-one-liners-for-project-euler.md

 title: Python one-liners for Project Euler
 author: Martin Thoma
 date: 2012-06-13 17:00:14.000000000 +02:00
-categories:
-- Cyberculture
+category: Cyberculture
-tags:
-- Python
-- Project Euler
+tags: Python, Project Euler
 featured_image: 2011/09/Python-Logo.png
 ---
 Today, I've been trying to get used to <a href="../functional-programming-in-python/" title="Functional Programming in Python">Pythons functional programming tools</a> by solving <a href="http://projecteuler.net/about">Project-Euler</a> tasks.
 To make them more interesting, I've solved them in one line.
 But I realized, that it is difficult to read online as only about 70 characters get displayed without a scrollbar.
 So I made multi-line solutions out of them.